Bassem-2000/Bassem-2000/README.md

 # Hi, I’m Bassem Ahmed
-- I am an AI engineer with a passion for maths and statistics.
-Looking for a chance to tackle real-world issues, keen to pick up new skills, and willing to work anywhere I can learn.
+-  i am a fresh graduate graduated from Electronics and Communication Engineering, passionate about Mathematics and the field of Artificial Intelligence.
+I am looking for a job that can feed me with knowledge.

 # Education
 - Bachelor's degree | Electronics and Communication Engineering